organization-x/Automated-Learning-Assistant/docs/Editing_Wiki.md

 ## Pushing the Docs

 No special actions have to be taken when pushing the docs.
-Make sure to push to the main branch, and from there, Github Workflows will compile and put the website up.
+Just push, and from there, Github Workflows will compile and put the website up.